webdetails/sparkl/README.md

 ## Structure

+This is the resulting plugin structure.
+Ideally, no compilation is necessary, so everything except maybe the lib directory could be stored in a _VCS_ system.

-This is the initial structure
+This is the proposed stub configuration

 _to be completed_